neldivad/neldivad.github.io/src/pages/collab/index.md

 ## FAQ
 ### Are you expensive?

 I don't optimize for earnings.
 It depends on the project.
 I've worked on projects that are net negative to my cashflow because I liked the team, mission.
-I've rejected offers that promised me sky because I disliked the team, mission, restrictions.
+I've rejected offers that promised me sky because I disliked the team, mission, restrictions (scams).

 That said, I've worked with enough people to know that life is too short to work with unserious people. **The best signal starts with a good offer**. [^1]

-[^1]: In my experience, those who offers the least are the same people who make me work the hardest.
+[^1]: In my experience, [those who offers the least are the same people who make me work the hardest](https://x.com/YassirUX/status/1901926052089287009).
 Not in terms of workload, labor hours, or complexity in responsibilities.
 Rather, [its the poor decisions that eventually cascades to stress and burnout from me.](/blog/ineffective-leaders).
 My [blog](/blog) will occasionally have posts about my business experiences, of course with respects to privacy and NDA of my partners.

 *If you are from MY/SG and worry that my rates don't match your currency, I do have the preference to help local.
 If I can see you in person, I'm happy to talk more.*